Major Change FAQ

 If you are considering options outside your current school, an advisor in Advising and Major Exploration Services can aid in you in exploring your options and discuss next steps for joining your new academic program.
 Search "AMES" in the Student Appointment Scheduler.

 Schools and major programs all set their own academic standards for admission, academic standing, and graduation.
-Some programs, such as those majors housed in the Kelley School of Business, the O’Neill School of Public and Environmental Affairs, the School of Nursing, and the School of Social Work require students to apply for admissions.
+Some programs, such as those majors housed in the Kelley School of Business, the O’Neill School of Public and Environmental Affairs, the School of Nursing, and the School of Social Work require students to apply for admission.
 It is important to meet with either your assigned advisor or an AMES advisor to identify what you need to do to be eligible to pursue your intended degree program.

 You can locate information on degree programs by utilizing the IU Bulletins.